 Since last June, we’ve had the pleasure of taking on our first ever Marketing Intern, Leah Miller!
-As part of learning at work week, we thought we’d take the chance to interview her about her experience.
+As part of learning at work week, we thought we’d take the opportunity to interview her about her experience.

 I thought a placement year would be an excellent opportunity to gain actual industry experience before I graduate.
 Obviously, when you’re in a classroom, it’s all very theoretical, but I think it’s important to understand what working is like and how to put theory into practice.
 I think it’s hard enough for graduates to find a job as it is, but even harder if you have no experience, so it makes sense to take a year out.

-Explain more about your course?
+Could you tell us a bit more about your course?

 How have you found it so far?